Guess Who's Coming to Dinner: Influences

 It has been suggested that a pair of contemporary cases of interracial marriage influenced Rose when he was writing the film's script.

 Peggy Cripps, an aristocratic debutante whose father had been a British cabinet minister and whose grandfather had been leader of the House of Lords, married the African anti-colonialist Nana Joe Appiah.
 They established their home in Appiah's native Ghana, where he subsequently held office as a minister and ambassador.

 At around the same time, Lloyd's underwriter Ruth Williams and her husband, African aristocrat Kgosi Seretse Khama, were engaged in a struggle of their own.
 Their union, which also occurred in the immediate aftermath of World War II, led to a storm of comment that snowballed into an international incident which saw them stripped of their chiefly titles in his homeland and exiled to Britain.
 They ultimately returned to Khama's native Botswana as its inaugural president and first lady.

+When Prentice calls his parents in Los Angeles, their phone number has the telephone exchange name Axminster, which corresponded to the Crenshaw District–Leimert Park.